Jared-Kunhart/render_deployment/README.md

 appacademy_projects_psql=>
 ```

 Now let's create databases for each of our projects we want to host.
+You can get your username from your newly made Render database under Dashboard Info.

 ```psql
 CREATE DATABASE project1name_app WITH OWNER appacademy_projects_psql_user;